-Lacking a sufficient legal framework, party financing has long been a source of recurrent scandals.
+Party Financing Lacking a sufficient legal framework, party financing has long been a source Score: 8 of recurrent scandals.
 Nearly all political parties used to finance their activities by charging private companies working for local public entities, or by taxing commercial enterprises requesting building permits.
-Former President Jacques Chirac's sentencing once he lost his presidential immunity provided a spectacular illustration both of the illegal practices and the changing attitudes vis-à-vis illegal financing.
+Former President Jacques Chirac's sentencing once he lost his presidential immunity provided a spectacular illustration both of the illegal practices and the changing attitudes toward illegal financing.
 The first reasonably robust regulatory framework was established only in 1990.
 Since then, much progress has been made in discouraging fraud and other illegal activities.
 Nonetheless, not all party financing problems have been solved.
 Current legislation outlines public funding for both political parties and electoral campaigns, and establishes a spending ceiling for each candidate or party.
 The spending limits cover all election campaigns; however, only parliamentary and presidential elections enjoy public funding.
-Individual or company donations to political campaigns are also regulated and capped, and all donations must be made by check, except for minor donations that are collected, for instance, during political meetings.
+Individual or company donations to political campaigns are also regulated and capped, and all donations must be made by check or credit card, except for minor donations that are collected, for instance, during political meetings.
 Donations are tax-deductible up to certain limits.
 Within two months after an election, a candidate has to forward the campaign's accounts, certified by an auditor, to the provincial prefecture, which conducts an initial check and then passes the information on to a special national supervisory body (Commission Nationale des Comptes de Campagne et des Financements Politiques).
 In presidential elections, this review is made by the Constitutional Council (Conseil Constitutionnel).

 These controls have made election financing more transparent and more equal.
 Yet loopholes remain, as evidenced by the Constitutional Council statement identifying irregularities in the financing of former President Sarkozy's campaign in 2012.
-Presently, the National Rally and its leader, Marine Le Pen, are being prosecuted for violating financing regulations.
+The former president and close aides were found guilty by a penal court for overspending and hiding these unauthorized costs.
+The case is still under examination by the highest court.
+As of the time of writing, the National Rally and its leader, Marine Le Pen, were being prosecuted for violating financing regulations.
 The tradition of cheating persists in many areas.
 Another example concerns the practice by some parties (including the National Rally and the MODEM centrist party) of using assistants paid by the European Parliament for purely partisan purposes.
-Finally, the Fillon scandal (in which Fillon used public money earmarked for parliamentary assistants to hire his wife and children - a practice that in itself was not forbidden - without any documented work being undertaken) led to a new piece of legislation in June 2017.
+Finally, the Fillon scandal (in which the former prime minister used public money earmarked for parliamentary assistants to hire his wife and children - a practice that in itself was not forbidden - without any documented work being undertaken) led to a new piece of legislation in June 2017.
 Immediately after the presidential election, Macron introduced a new law to deal with the "moralization" of political life.
 The new law addressed several legal loopholes that allowed for morally ambiguous political behavior.
 For example, the new law prohibited members of parliament from hiring family members.
 Conflicts of interest are more strictly controlled and all ministers are subjected before appointment to a screening by an independent authority on financial transparency.
 When these rules are violated, three types of disciplinary action can be taken: financial (expenditures reimbursed), criminal (fines or jail) and electoral (ineligibility for electoral contests for one year, except in the case of presidential elections).